JasonLocklin/Dissertation/VWM/Methods.md

 For the covert orienting task, response times were recorded and means were calculated for each trial category for each participant.
-Cue-effect sizes (CES) – the different in RT between valid and invalid trials – for leftward and rightward shifts of attention for each participant at each level of SOA were calculated.
-For leftward shifts, RTs to validly cued right targets were subtracted from invalidly cued left targets (i.e., in both cases, the cue is on the right, and the magnitude of the difference comes from the extra time taken re-orienting to the left invalid target).
-The rightward CES was calculated in the inverse way – RTs to validly cued left targets were subtracted from invalidly cued right targets.
+Cue-effect sizes (CES) – the difference in RT between valid and invalid trials – for leftward and rightward shifts of attention, for each participant, at each level of SOA were calculated.
+For leftward CES, RTs to validly cued left targets were subtracted from invalidly cued left targets (i.e., in both cases, the target is on the left, and the magnitude of the score comes from the extra time taken to re-orient due to the invalid cue).